What is a Home Appraisal?

-A home appraisal process starts with the fair market value that is applied to your home that you are purchasing or refinancing completed by a State certified professional appraiser on behalf of the lender who inspects the size, condition, functionality and quality of the home.
-These are the stages in the process:
+A home appraisal is a process that starts with the fair market value that is applied to a home that you are purchasing or refinancing.
+This process is completed by a state certified professional appraiser on behalf of the lender.
+The appraiser inspects the size, condition, functionality and quality of the home before assigning a value.

 An appraisal protects the client and lender so that they do not overpay for the home.
 A home appraisal helps to establish a property’s value – this means the sales price it would be offered in an open and competitive real estate market.